olexsyn/curriculum_vitae/README.md

 - development and support of accounting, warehouse, transport software
 - training, consulting and technical support of company's users
-- creation and support of the corporate website
 - laying and maintenance network, PC assembling and configuring
+- creation and support of the 1st version of corporate website
+- redesign of corporate logo

 Certificate of "[Good Manufacturing Practice and validation](/img/gmp_cert.jpg)" (2001, G.M.Project)